Prriiiyankaaa/Kiwi_AI/README.md

-# 🥝 Kiwi_AI – Voice-Activated Chat Assistant
+# 🥝 Kiwi_AI – Voice Assistant

-Blueberry A.I is a locally running, voice-activated assistant that uses OpenAI's GPT-3.5 to respond to your questions.
+Kiwi A.I is a locally running, voice chat assistant that uses OpenAI's GPT-3.5 to respond to your questions.
 It supports real-time speech recognition, speech synthesis, browser/app launching, weather fetching, and more — all from a beautiful dark-themed interface.

 ---